Montgomery County Board of Education drops mask mandate for schools

 “We’re not going to be lectured to by someone who has abused our students for two years,” one audience member called out to Harris.
 “Justice is coming.”

-In the past month, Montgomery County’s Board of Education condemned online harassment that targeted the student member of the board, Hana O’Looney.
-They wrote that individuals online were using “vile language and personal attacks” that were “clearly harmful attempts at cyberbullying.”
+In the past month, the Montgomery County Board of Education condemned online harassment that targeted the student member of the board, Hana O’Looney.
+The board wrote that individuals online were using “vile language and personal attacks” that were “clearly harmful attempts at cyberbullying.”
 O’Looney previously voiced at a board meeting that she was in favor of keeping a mask requirement in place, after meeting with many students about the issue.

 “This behavior is reprehensible, particularly when adults are targeting a student,” the board wrote in a statement.